DinizR/picollo/README.md

 Picollo is a modular solution designed for systems integration and microservices development, built on open-source Java-based SpringBoot and Spring frameworks (*1).

 It combines the ease of development of production-grade Spring-based applications with the flexibility of a modular dynamic engine.
-This fusion of SpringBoot with dynamic modules empowers Picollo to deploy components and configurations at runtime, making it a continuously available service.
+This modularization provides a faster time to market, as the reuse of support and business modules brings increased productivity in application development.
+The fusion of SpringBoot with dynamic modules empowers Picollo to deploy components and configurations at runtime, making it a continuously available service.
 Hence, Picollo is often referred to as "Picollo the non-stop service", serving both systems integration and microservices creation needs.

-The roadmap for Picollo aims to transform it from a single node execution module into a highly available and scalable platform for developing nano modules (integration interfaces or microservices).
-The term "nano modules" describes the capability to deploy business logic in small, granular modules, seamlessly integrated into the Picollo service in a non-stop manner.
+The roadmap for Picollo aims to transform it from a single node execution module into a highly available and scalable platform for developing **Pico Modules** (integration interfaces or microservices).
+The term "Pico Modules" describes the capability to deploy business logic in small, granular modules, seamlessly integrated into the Picollo service in a non-stop manner (hot pluggable modules).

 (*1): The substrate to run Picollo is SpringBoot nowadays, however it may have another variants in the future with Quarkus and other lightweight options.